-Join Bill Weinman for an in-depth discussion in this video Supporting the 6 Plus, part of iOS SDK and SQLite: Building Data-Driven Apps.
+Join Bill Weinman for an in-depth discussion in this video Supporting the 6 Plus, part of iOS App Development: Building Data-Driven Apps with SQLite.

 - The new split view controller does a good job…of supporting the various form factors…of current iOS devices, mostly.…Unfortunately, it does not work perfectly…once you start adding views to the master view.…Here I've opened a working copy…of BWRSS-WebView-01 from…Chapter Six of the exercise files.…This represents the place where we've…come so far in the course if you've been…following the course in order.…I've saved the results from this lesson…in BWRSS-WebView-02 also in Chapter Six…of the exercise files.…

 Now the first thing I would need to do is…to demonstrate for you the problem.…I've not been running this code on…an iPhone 6 Plus yet,…mostly because the iPhone 6 Plus…is just too big for this screen,…but the Six Plus has that unique usage…of the new split view controller…and this is actually where this problem shows up.…So we're gonna go ahead and run this code…on the 6 Plus.…I'm gonna go ahead and Build and Run,…and you'll notice that yes,…it is too big for this screen so I'm gonna have to use…the scroll on my mouse,…

 - Creating the items table view

 - Viewing webpages